Qu4tro/aur/README.md

 - Create a branch.
 - Run `git subtree add --prefix <pkgname> ssh+git://aur@aur.archlinux.org/<pkgname>.git master`.
 - Push and create a new pull request.
 Resolve any issue the CI raises.
-- If you do any additional commits, you have to run `git subtree split --prefix <pkgname> --rejoin`¹ .
+- If you do any additional commits, you have to run `git subtree split --prefix <pkgname> --rejoin`¹.
 - Push the new subtree commits, wait for CI and merge into master.
-- (Hopefully temporary) Push into AUR locally
+- (Hopefully temporary) Push into AUR locally².

 ### Updating a package that already exists here